yondonfu/comfystream/README.md

 At the moment, a workflow must fufill the following requirements:

+- The workflow must have a single primary input node that will receive individual video frames
+  - The primary input node is designed by one of the following:
+    - A single [PrimaryInputLoadImage](./nodes/video_stream_utils/primary_input_load_image.py) node (see [this workflow](./workflows/liveportait.json) for example usage)
+      - This node can be used as a drop-in replacement for a LoadImage node
+      - In this scenario, any number of additional LoadImage nodes can be used
+    - A single LoadImage node
-- Single input using the LoadImage node
+      - In this scenario, the workflow can only contain the single LoadImage node
   - At runtime, this node is replaced with a LoadTensor node
-- Single output using a PreviewImage or SaveImage node
+- The workflow must have a single output using a PreviewImage or SaveImage node
   - At runtime, this node is replaced with a SaveTensor node

 # Troubleshoot